Club News

 We met with ETC Sports recently and reviewed the court surfaces, given there has been some initial surface cracking and a worrying problem around the far end of the net post on court 3.
 Unfortunately, they are seeing surface issues at numerous clubs, especially after such a dry summer, and the Tugmutton Common environment (water table, tree roots, etc) is not helping.

-On a positive note, a number of the cracks are adjudged to be cosmetic and our suppliers believe they can be easily corrected; the net post less so, as it is dependent on the foundations underneath.
+On a positive note, a number of the cracks are thought to be cosmetic and our suppliers believe they can be easily corrected; the net post less so, as it is dependent on the foundations underneath.
 These were not renewed during the re-surfacing, as we simply couldn’t afford it.

 Following the review, we agreed to monitor developments until October, so that we can see the effects of the four seasons on the surfaces before we take action.
 At that point, we will decide whether to commission a range of cosmetic improvements and how best to correct the issue with the net post.
 The work will either take place in the late Autumn or possibly next Spring.